REVIEWS

 Chet Carlin takes on two very different roles: British General Falbour, the comic relief of the play and Hajj Waleed, an Arab merchant and confidante of Anbara.
 As the officer he is prototypically silly.
 As Hajj he presents a classic picture of the wily middle-easterner, a "Kismet" character.
 He succeeds in both roles.
 Matt Falber plays Falbour’s aide and tennis partner (notice that similarity in names... hmmm), a junior edition of the General.
 He is a maker of moué and it works well for the man he portrays.

-Additional major support provided by The Shubert Foundation, Ernest O. Reaugh Foundation, City of Hudson, Columbia County Tourism, Bank of Greene County Foundation, Empire State Appraisal Consultants, Hudson River Bank & Trust Company Foundation, Jewish Communal Trust, Kinderhook Bank, Stewart's Shops, Trustco Bank, Ulster Savings Bank, Wood Hill Veterinary Clinic and Individual Donors.
+Stageworks/Hudson's mainstage season is made possible, in part, with public funds from the New York State Council on the Arts, a state agency.
+Additional major support provided by The Shubert Foundation, Ernest O. Reaugh Foundation, City of Hudson, Columbia County Tourism, Bank of Greene County Foundation, Empire State Appraisal Consultants, Hudson River Bank & Trust Company Foundation, Jewish Communal Trust, Kinderhook Bank, Stewart's Shops, Trustco Bank, Ulster Savings Bank, United Way, Wood Hill Veterinary and individual donors.

 Stageworks On The Hudson, Inc. is a not-for-profit 501(c)3 organization.
 Contributions are fully tax deductible as allowed by law.